donlopez/BlackLion2/README.md

 ## Overview
 The **Black Lion Project** is an IT capstone project developed as part of a college course, focused on backend development and cloud deployment.
 This project handles data management, database connectivity, and efficient deployment practices using AWS services.

+## Project Goal
+The primary goal of the Black Lion Project is to create an **Event Planner** application where users can:
+- Create, edit, and manage events.
+- Track guest lists and assign event locations.
+- Organize various event-related activities.

 ## Project Structure
 This project uses a **Node.js** application containerized with **Docker** and deployed to **AWS Fargate** for scalable and managed container orchestration.
-The backend interacts with a **MySQL database** hosted on **Amazon RDS** to ensure reliability and security for data storage and access.
+The backend interacts with a **MySQL database** hosted on **Amazon RDS** to ensure reliability and security for data storage and access. **AWS CodePipeline** is also used to automate the deployment process.

-## Project Goals
-The main objective of the Black Lion Project is to provide a robust backend infrastructure that handles requests effectively and ensures seamless communication with the database.
-The deployment is designed to utilize cloud resources efficiently, meeting performance and scalability demands.

 ## Process and Implementation